Rikki Streicher

 Rikki Streicher (1922–1994) was an American activist and community leader in San Francisco's LGBTQ movement.
 In the 1960s, she had an active leadership role in the Society for Individual Rights, an organization that promoted equal rights for gays and lesbians.
 In 1966, she opened and ran Maud's, a year prior to the San Francisco’s Summer of Love; it stayed open for 23 years, at that time the longest continuously running lesbian-owned lesbian bar in the country.
 She opened a second bar, Amelia’s, in 1978 in the city’s Mission district, with both venues serving as makeshift community centers for lesbians who had very few accepting socializing options.
-In the early 1980s, she was a co-founder of the international Gay Olympics, later called Gay Games, she helped to create the Federation of Gay Games and served on the board of directors.
+In the 1980s, she was a co-founder of the international Gay Olympics, later called the Gay Games.
+She also helped to create the Federation of Gay Games and served on the board of directors.
 In 1994, she received the Dr. Tom Waddell Award for her contribution to Gay Athletics.

-Streicher died of cancer later that year, and was survived by her partner, Mary Sager.
 The Rikki Streicher Field, an athletic field and recreation center in San Francisco's Castro District, was named after her.